xiix0/scam/README.md

-What I tell you three times is true.
+Be cheerful while you are alive.
-		-- Lewis Carroll
+		-- Phathotep, 24th Century B.C.